-The Gateway Review: A Journal of Magical Realism is currently CLOSED for submissions.
-We will reopen on September 15 for regular submissions, and August 15 for flash fiction contest submissions (see below).
+The Gateway Review: A Journal of Magical Realism is currently OPEN for submissions in all categories!

 We accept submissions through our Submittable site only; we do not accept email submissions, and any such submissions will be deleted unread.
-We only accept fiction and art, so please do not send poetry or nonfiction—these, too, will receive no reply.
 You can reach our Submittable site here: https://thegatewayreview.submittable.com/submit.

 We seek works that fit in some way within the magical realist, fabulist, or surrealist tradition—think writers like Gabriel Garcia Marquez (One Hundred Years of Solitude), Jorge Luis Borges (“The Library of Babel,” “The Aleph,” etc.), Isabel Allende (The House of the Spirits), and contemporary writers such as Jeanette Winterson, Kate Bernheimer, and Alissa Nutting.
 Although we have no specific aesthetic sensibilities that guide our selection process, the most successful stories will blend the magical and the real in some way to lead to some truth about the human condition, all while being attentive to the possibilities of the English language.
 Generally, we prefer stories with a clear, vivid sense of narrative.
 If torn between a clear story and flowery verbiage, go with the former.

-Please only submit one short story of no more than 4,000 words.
+Please only submit one short story of no more than 4,000 words and no less than 1,000 words.
 We do not accept flash fiction submissions at any time except during our Fabulist and Fantastic Flash Fiction Contest.
 Please do not submit more than once per reading period.
-Works longer than 4,000 words will be rejected immediately (seriously–if your story is 4,001 words long, find a word to cut), and you will be asked to include an exact word count in your submission.
+Works longer than 4,000 words or under 1,000 will be rejected immediately (seriously–if your story is 4,001 words long, find a word to cut, and if it’s 1,000 words, find a word to add), and you will be asked to include an exact word count in your submission.

 As far as formatting goes, please follow industry standards: contact information on the first page along with word count, with your last name and page numbers on subsequent pages.
 No frills please—fancy borders and colored and non-traditional fonts will do nothing but draw negative attention to your work; 12-point Times New Roman is always a good way to go.
-Work that is not double-spaced won’t be rejected immediately, but we will probably be glaring at it as we read it.
+Work that is not double-spaced will be rejected immediately.

 Please include a brief cover letter on the Submittable site, but do not do so in your actual manuscript.
 We are fans of actual letters, not just copied-and-pasted bios.